Resume Tips

 Key Takeaways:

-- Tailor your resume to each job you apply for.
+- Tailor your resume to fit each job application.

 - Emphasize transferable skills.